CeCe McDonald: Plea bargain (May 2012)

-Days before the trial was to begin, Moreno offered a plea bargain under which McDonald's charges of second-degree murder would be reduced to second-degree manslaughter, and under which she would have to admit only to criminal negligence rather than murder.
+Days before the trial was to begin, Moreno offered a plea bargain: charges of second-degree murder would be reduced to second-degree manslaughter, and McDonald would have to admit only to criminal negligence rather than murder.
 On May 2, 2012, the defense and prosecution agreed on a 41-month sentence, the minimum sentence for second-degree manslaughter, as a compromise.
-In accepting the plea deal, McDonald had to relinquish her argument that she killed Schmitz in self-defense or by accident, and had to forego a trial by jury.
+In accepting the plea deal, McDonald had to relinquish the argument that Schmitz was killed in self-defense or by accident, and had to forego a trial by jury.
 McDonald said she accepted the plea deal for her loved ones: instead of risking decades in prison, the deal was expected to result in her being freed in a fraction of the time.
-On June 4, 2012, Moreno sentenced McDonald to 41 months in prison.
-At her sentencing hearing McDonald told the court "I'm sure that to Dean's family, he was a loving, caring person, but that is not what I saw that night.
-I saw a racist, transphobic, narcissistic bigot who did not have any regard for my friends and I." McDonald was given credit for 245 days' jail time, and required to pay $6,410 in restitution for Schmitz's funeral expenses.
+On June 4, 2012, Moreno sentenced McDonald to 41 months in prison, gave credit for 245 days' jail time, and required payment of $6,410 in restitution for Schmitz's funeral expenses.

 Imprisonment

-While awaiting trial, McDonald was held in segregated custody and spent time under house arrest.
-In May 2012, Michael Friedman of the Legal Rights Center said there was "no way" McDonald would be "sent to a women's prison."
-Burgess said "People tend to think about how CeCe identifies as a woman and say she should be able to go to a women's facility ...
-But there's really no history of transgender people being placed according to their gender identity.
-So once CeCe is placed in a permanent facility, she'll look around and decide if she feels safe there.
-If she doesn't, she'll move forward with a civil suit against the Department of Corrections to be relocated to a safer place.
-That may or may not be a women's prison."
-After she was sentenced, McDonald expressed resignation, saying "I've faced worse things in my life than prison."
+While awaiting trial, McDonald had been held in segregated custody and spent time under house arrest.
+In May 2012, Michael Friedman of the Legal Rights Center, and Katie Burgess, both acknowledged that said there was "no way" McDonald would be "sent to a women's prison" and that there was “really no history of transgender people being placed according to their gender identity."
+After being sentenced, McDonald expressed resignation saying, "I've faced worse things in my life than prison."

-Following her conviction, a spokeswoman for the Minnesota Department of Corrections said officials had decided to place McDonald in the Minnesota Correctional Facility – St. Cloud, an adult male facility, though her final destination had yet to be determined; and that the state would make its own determination of McDonald's gender.
+A spokeswoman for the Minnesota Department of Corrections said officials had decided to place McDonald in an adult male facility, the Minnesota Correctional Facility – St. Cloud, though the final destination had yet to be determined and the state would make its own determination of McDonald's gender.
 The state's gender assessment concluded that McDonald would be held in a men's facility.
 During her imprisonment a petition caused the Department of Corrections to administer the correct regimen of hormones.
 Despite being transferred to a second facility McDonald remained quartered with men throughout her imprisonment.